-Covid 19 coronavirus: Finance Minister Grant Robertson says Health Minister shouldn't be mountain biking
+Covid 19 coronavirus: Finance Minister Grant Robertson says Health Minister David Clark shouldn't be mountain biking

 Asked why Clark wasn't in Wellington, Robertson said Clark was "always available" for interviews.

-He said Clark has a "very important" role to play in the Government.
+He said Clark had a "very important" role to play in the Government.

-He urged New Zealanders to only use their car when they need to - he asked them to limit car trips.
+He urged New Zealanders to only use their car when they need to and limit car trips.

-"All New Zealanders can take onboard his apology."
+"All New Zealanders can take on board his apology."

-He called on New Zealanders to "use their common sense" when it comes to venturing outdoors.
+He called on New Zealanders to "use their common sense" when it came to venturing outdoors.

 Law changing

-The Government will change the law to help companies facing insolvency due to Covid-19 to remain running and keep people in jobs.
+The Government will change the law to help companies facing insolvency because of Covid-19 to remain running and keep people in jobs.

 The temporary changes under the Companies Act include:

-• Giving directors of companies facing significant liquidity problems because of COVID-19 a 'safe harbour' from insolvency duties under the Companies Act.
+• Giving directors of companies facing significant liquidity problems because of Covid-19 a "safe harbour" from insolvency duties under the Companies Act.

-• Enabling businesses affected by COVID-19 to place existing debts into hibernation until they are able to start trading normally again.
+• Enabling businesses affected by Covid-19 to place existing debts into hibernation until they are able to start trading normally again.

-• Allowing the use of electronic signatures where necessary due to COVID-19 restrictions.
+• Allowing the use of electronic signatures where necessary because of Covid-19 restrictions.

 • Giving the Registrar of Companies the power to temporarily extend deadlines imposed on companies, incorporated societies, charitable trusts and other entities under legislation.

-• Giving temporary relief for entities that are unable to comply with requirements in their constitutions or rules because of COVID-19.
+• Giving temporary relief for entities that are unable to comply with requirements in their constitutions or rules because of Covid-19.

-Businesses struggling to re-pay debts will be able to put them in "hibernation" for six months.
-If a company was doing well before Covid-19, they should be okay after, given the Government's support, Robertson said.
+Businesses struggling to re-pay debts would be able to put them in "hibernation" for six months.
+If a company was doing well before Covid-19, it should be okay after, given the Government's support, Robertson said.

-It was inevitable that some businesses would go into liquidation - but he couldn't say how many.
-These new rules will help them buy some time, Robertson said.
+It was inevitable some businesses would go into liquidation - but he couldn't say how many.
+The new rules would help them buy some time, Robertson said.

-Robertson said the insolvency legislation will be passed "as soon as possible".
+Robertson said the insolvency legislation would be passed "as soon as possible".

 'Early action'

-The Government has so far announced close to $25 billion worth of support in the fight against Covid-19.
+The Government has so far announced close to $25 billion of support in the fight against Covid-19.

-He praised his Government's plan to take action early and injecting money into the economy.
+He praised his Government's plan to take action early and inject money into the economy.

-Some $4.78 billion from the wage subsidy scheme has been paid out to 800,00 New Zealanders
+Some $4.78b from the wage subsidy scheme has been paid out to 800,00 New Zealanders

-He said the Governments job is to prove "cover" during this time for everyday Kiwis and businesses.
+He said the Government's job was to prove "cover" during this time for everyday Kiwis and businesses.

 Robertson urged Fletchers and Unions to work together, amid tensions around payment of staff.

-He reiterated that no company should be forcing their employees to take annual leave.
+He reiterated that no company should be forcing its employees to take annual leave.

-He said he has not received advice to say people should be wearing masks outside their homes, despite a new plan from the US Government.
+He said he had not received advice to say people should be wearing masks outside their homes, despite a new plan by the US Government.

-"The best way for the economy to get back to normal, is to take the public health approach we're doing now."
+"The best way for the economy to get back to normal is to take the public health approach we're doing now."

 New cases